carsdotcom/ignitionjs/README.md

                     }
                 );

-            // You'll of course want to load AngularJS, you may want to load
-            // some other libraries as well.
-Here we are registering both
+            // Here we are registering both AngularJS and lodash to be loaded
-            // AngularJS and lodash to be loaded as part of the first tier.
+            // as part of the first tier.

-            // Note how we use the alias `libraries` we defined above.
+            // Note the use of the `libraries` alias previously defined above.

             ignition.libraries.registerSrcs([
                 'js/vendor/angular/angular.min.js',